 The ASPIRE recovery experience at Twelve Oaks Recovery Center treats those individuals who are seeking relief from the dual impact of substance abuse and traumatic experiences.
 The specialized track for Post-traumatic Stress Disorder (PTSD) offers psycho education and intensive psychotherapy to those who desire and hope for a more balanced and stable life.
 In conjunction with the Twelve Oaks Treatment Center for Addiction, treatment for traumatic stress disorders enables the individual to look at the impact of symptoms associated with trauma experiences that are part of the addiction cycle.

 The primary modality of treatment in the ASPIRE recovery experience is group treatment with adjunctive individual therapy.
 Therapy is focused on the impact that traumatic experiences have on: physical, cognitive, psychological, spiritual, and emotional aspects of daily living.
 Psychoeducation groups will explore topics including the impact of abuse including biological and psychological effects, values clarification, decision making, anger management, emotional expression, self-awareness, spiritual issues, support systems, behavioral responses, self-harm, personal power, addiction and trauma, and responsibility.

 Guidelines for treating trauma, both civilian and military, from the International Society for Traumatic Stress Studies (ISTSS), the International Society for the Study of Trauma and Dissociation (ISSTD) and the Veteran’s Administration (VA) are integrated into the core therapeutic components of the treatment process.

-Psychotherapy Groups at Twelve Oaks Recovery Center in Northwest Florida
+Psychotherapy Groups at Twelve Oaks Recovery Center near Pensacola, Florida